 You Don’t Really Know Your Target Audience Until You Ask the Right Questions

-If you’re buying a gift for someone and want it to be something they will appreciate, you have to know at least a little bit about that person’s likes and dislikes.
-You might find yourself asking questions of the person (or someone who knows them well) to learn these personal details.
+If you’re buying a gift for someone and want it to be something they’ll really like, you have to know at least a little bit about that person.
+And if you don’t know much about them, you likely would ask questions of someone who does.

 Creating messaging that resonates with your target audience is really no different; however, we often skip the step of seeking out those important details about our personas.